subzone/TerraformDrifter/Marketplace.md

 ## Support

-If you encounter any issues or have any questions, please open an issue on our GitHub repository.
+If you encounter any issues or have any questions, please open an issue here https://dev.azure.com/subzone/TerraformDrifter/_workitems/create/Bug .

 ## License